microsoft/code-challenges/Labs/Azure Cosmos DB/hands-on-lab.md

-Azure DocumentDB Lab
+Azure Cosmos DB Lab
 =================================================

 ## Overview

-Azure DocumentDB is a NoSQL, JSON document database built for big data solutions that require scaling and high availability.
+Azure Cosmos DB is Microsoft's globally distributed, multi-model database service designed for global scale-out.

 This hands-on lab will step you through the following features:

-1. **Querying** - Connect to a DocumentDB database and execute a simple query
+1. **Querying** - Connect to a Azure Cosmos DB database using the DocumentDB API and execute a simple query
 2. **Filtering** - Execute ad-hoc queries on schemaless JSON data.

 ### About the code